fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 	}
 ```

-In the kubernetes Go api there is an intensive use of struct embedding (one of my favourite features of Go).
+In the Kubernetes Go API there is an intensive use of struct embedding (one of my favourite features of Go).

 All the objects embed `TypeMeta` and `ObjectMeta`.